Probability of non-organ confined disease, from Margulis et al

 Risk Factors

-Tobacco: 2.5-7x increased risk
+Tobacco: increases risk 2.5-7x

 Occupational: exposure to aromatic amines increases risk 4-5.5x

-Aristolochic acid (Chinese herb) nephropathy:Aristolochia fangchi produces compound that induces p53 mutation, resulting in ESRD and UTUC
+Aristolochic acid (Chinese herb) nephropathy:Aristolochia fangchi produces a compound that induces p53 mutation, resulting in ESRD and UTUC

 Hydronephrosis: seen with invasive ureteral tumors in 80%